Part I: Preparing to re-open

-CAN EMPLOYEES WORK AT OUR BUSINESS PREMISES DURING ADJUSTED ALERT LEVEL 3 ?
+CAN EMPLOYEES WORK AT OUR BUSINESS PREMISES DURING ALERT LEVEL 1 ?

-While the Lockdown Regulations encourage all persons who are able to work from home to do so it also allows for persons who are permitted to work during Adjusted Alert Level 3 to travel between work and home for work purposes however this is subject to:
+While the Lockdown Regulations encourage all persons who are able to work from home to do so it also allows for persons who are permitted to work during Alert Level 1 to travel between work and home for work purposes however this is subject to: